beboyle/mapFns/mapFns.md

 |         |   unique: true                    |
 ```
  - Note that `coords` can optionally be an array of points (which are in turn arrays of [lng,lat].
- - If so, then `text` *must* also be an array, so that the text for each point can vary.
+ - If so, `text` *must* also be an array, so that the text for each point can vary.
  - If so, `props` *can* also vary by point if it is an array.

 ## plotLine( )